Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 This is what a jacquard loom looks like.

-And casually, this invention is:
+And, without you noticing, this invention is:

 • a technological revolution , because now only one worker is needed to operate this machine, compared to several previously...

 In short, it is difficult to realize the scope of this invention.
-But two centuries later, it is still thanks to it that we can create beautiful patterns directly in the weaving.
+But two centuries later, it is still thanks to it that we can create beautiful patterns directly in weaving.

 2. A fabric with multiple possibilities